Shaugn O'Donnell

 Profile

-Guitarist and analytical musicologist specializing in twentieth-century music.
-Research interests include post-tonal theory, formal analysis, and rock music, particularly improvisation and psychedelia.
+I'm a guitarist and analytical musicologist whose scholarly interests include post-tonal theory, formal analysis, and rock music, particularly improvisation and psychedelia.
+The music of the Grateful Dead has been my primary research area in recent years.

 Scholarship